cdgrubbs/CMPLXSYS-530-Final/README.md

 _Description of the topology of who interacts with whom in the system.
 Perfectly mixed?
 Spatial proximity?
 Along a network?
 CA neighborhood?_
 * Planning Phase:
-  * Agents will interact in a spatial proximity to each other which will increase their level of understanding.
+  * Depending on the Planning Style, agents will interact in a spatial proximity to each other which will increase their level of understanding.
 They will be able to swap places with each other and interact with their new neighbors
+* Coding Phase:
+  * Depending on the Coding Style, agents will interact with any other agents from time to time but will most likely be very infrequent
+* Debugging Phase:
+  * Agents will not be able to interact with each other at all

 **_Action Sequence_**
 # *TODO*

 _What does an agent, cell, etc. do on a given turn?
 Provide a step-by-step description of what happens on a given turn for each part of your model_

-1. Step 1
-2. Step 2
-3. Etc...
+* Planning Phase
+  i.
+If Planning Style allows for spatial communication: randomly chosen agents will communicate with one of their neigbors and their understanding may increase ii.
+If Planning Style allows for movement: randomly chosen agents will swap with one of their neighbors
+* Coding Phase
+  i.
+Agents will progress

 &nbsp;
 ### 4) Model Parameters and Initialization